-Probably many of you ask yourselves whether an investment in an MBA programme will ever pay off.
+Probably many of you ask yourselves whether an investment in an MBA program will ever pay off.
 Simon asked himself the very same question and even though many of the major researches on the topic confirmed that education pays off, he struggled to find types of existing options that MBA graduates can take other than listings with types of careers.
 Based on his own experience, he actually concluded that MBA graduates can do a whole lot after they finish their education.

 Below you can see some of the things you might choose to do with your MBA degree.

-1. Become a teacher at a college
+1. Become a teacher

 Check out: 5 Nontraditional Careers for MBA Graduates